Sexual harassment in the workplace: impacts and solutions

 How do you recognize sexual harassment in the workplace?

-• Whistling, rude gestures or comments, or lustful, insistent stares.
+- Whistling, rude gestures or comments, lustful glances.

 What impact does sexual harassment have on QWL?

-Obviously, sexual harassment in the workplace has unavoidable consequences for the individuals concerned, and more generally for the entire working environment.
+The consequences of sexual harassment in the workplace are serious, both for the individual and for the working environment.

 Harmful impacts on individual health